mattst/sublime-single-trailing-new-line/README.md

 - It can be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

-- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting.
+- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting are also included.

 ### Requirements